-2 “If you were born before January 2, 1954, and have already reached full retirement, you can choose to receive only the spousal benefit and delay receiving your retirement benefit until a later date."
-Source: https://www.ssa.gov/planners/retire/applying6.html.
+4 If you were born before January 2, 1954, you can choose to receive only the spousal benefit and delay receiving your retirement benefit until a later date.
+If you were born January 2, 1954, or later, you are required to file for both benefits at once, and you'll generally receive the higher amount.
+Source: Social Security Administration, "What Every Woman Should Know," October 2022.

 7 The exact percentage depends on the survivor’s age when they begin collecting, starting at 71.5% at age 60 and going up to 100% at their own full retirement age.
 For further information, visit the Social Security Administration’s survivors benefits page.

 Opinions are as of 04/24/2023 and are subject to change.

 Investing involves risk including possible loss of principal.